How Often Do Cats Need Shots?

 How many shots do cats need?

-Aside from the core vaccinations mentioned above, there are several other shots that may come into play for your pet, depending on its specific situation.
+Aside from the core vaccinations mentioned above, several other shots may come into play for your pet, depending on its specific situation.
 Some of these include:

-• Feline immunodeficiency virus (FIV) and Feline Leukemia (Felv): Vaccines protect against these infections that are transmitted most often through close contact.
+- Feline immunodeficiency virus (FIV) and Feline Leukemia (FeLV): Vaccines protect against infections often transmitted through close contact.
 They are generally recommended for cats who spend time outdoors.
 Feline Leukemia is not curable, so the priority is prevention.

-• Bordatella: A bacteria that can cause upper respiratory infections.
-This commonly occurs if you are taking your cat to a kennel or groomer where other cats are present.
+- Bordatella: A bacteria that can cause upper respiratory infections.
+This commonly occurs if you take your cat to a kennel or groomer where other cats are present.

 What vaccines do cats need yearly?